 A local favorite.
 The Ramsey County Sheriff's Department runs Fright Farm in a century-old barn, and all proceeds go to D.A.R.E.

-Fright Farm is open Friday and Saturdays, plus Octobre 30 and 31, from October 5 - October 31.
+Fright Farm is open Friday and Saturdays beginning October 4 - October 26, plus October 27, 30 and 31.